Healthy Habits: How to Lose Lower Belly Fat and Embrace Your Beauty

 How to lose lower belly fat: woman running on the beach

-4. Focus on Your Core During Your Full-Body Workouts
+4. Engage Your Core During Workouts

 5. But Really, What About Abs?